 At an entry-level role, you assist other data entry clerks in compiling and documenting customer information.
 You also help check for any inconsistencies while you learn more about databases and information management.

-No sweat: We’ve helped tons of people enter the data entry field, and these five resume templates we’ve put together can help you, too, alongside some helpful hints!
+No sweat: We’ve helped tons of people enter the data entry field, and our best resume templates we’ve put together can help you, too, alongside some helpful hints!

 Entry-Level Data Entry Resume